chronosphereio/calyptia-vivo/docs/vivo-basic-usage.md

       restartPolicy: Always
 ```

-A service named calyptia-vivo will be created exposing the Vivo end-points.
+A service named calyptia-vivo will be created, exposing the Vivo endpoints.
 ```bash_script
 $ kubectl get services